BRGM/ComPASS/docs/wells.rst

 chained up to the well head that must be unique.
 Well edges are defined as a pair of mesh vertices.

-Convenience functions are availabe for simple situations:
+Convenience functions are availabe for simple geometries:
-  - for vertical wells use the :func:`simulation.create_vertical_well <ComPASS.wells.wells.create_vertical_well>`
+  - for vertical wells, init the geometry using the :func:`simulation.create_vertical_well <ComPASS.wells.wells.create_vertical_well>` function

 Once the `well` object is created :
   1. It's a good practice to define a well id which must be a unique integer.